SenP/Angular2-Posts-App/README.md

     - Pagination of Posts
     - Show associated comments on a Post when clicked

-As the backend is read-only, Add/Edit/Remove actions are simulation only.
+As the backend is read-only, Add/Edit/Remove actions are currently in-memory simulations.